woodcrafty/reck/docs/overview.rst

 * mutable field values accessible using named attributes
 * indexable, sliceable and iterable
-* support for optional per-field default values (including default factory functions)
+* support for per-field default values (including default factory functions)
-* can have more than 255 fields
+* no limit on the number of fields (named tuples are limited to 255)
 * very low memory footprint

 Quick taster